GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer.md

     - required: No
     - description: Used for rendering some parts of the footer.

-- `inspectorTabs`
+- `sidebarTabs`
     - type: `Object`
     - required: No
-    - description: Used for rendering the inspector/sidebar tabs of the story editor.
+    - description: Used for rendering the sidebar tabs of the story editor.

 ## Editor Config